 If you start showing possible coronavirus symptoms, don’t go to work, and inform your supervisor.
-If you show COVID symptoms or are self-isolating, you are required to work remotely.
-In such cases, you must enter this in the absence manager using the following code: “specific events (HR)” – “COVID-19”.
+If you show COVID symptoms or are in quarantine, you are required to work remotely.
+In such cases, you must enter this in the absence management system using the following code: “specific events –quarantine COVID 19.”

-However, if you are sick – regardless of the cause – you must enter this as sick leave in the absence manager starting on the first day that you are absent.
+However, if you are sick – regardless of the cause – you must enter this as sick leave in the absence management system starting on the first day that you are absent.

 Holidays and travel for personal reasons